mbhutton/jj-check/README.md

 # `jj-check` - To check local `git`+`jj` repos.

+# Status: Pre-Pre-Alpha

+Nascent work in progress, nowhere near ready for general use.
+Most work happens in `dev` branch with frequent history rewrites, then pushed to `main` branch with more stable history.

 # TODOs / ROADMAP

 - [ ] Rename package and repo to `jj-check`